-The best wading boots for the money need to fit your budget, but they also need to fit your desired fishing conditions and fishing style.
-In this gear guide to the 7 best fly fishing wading boots, we’ll cover the best entry, midrange, and high-end wading boots for fly fishing — and any kind of wade fishing, of course.
+The best wading boots for 2022 need to fit your budget, but they also need to fit your desired fishing conditions and fishing style.
+In this gear guide to the 10 best fly fishing wading boots, we pick our favorite boots for durability, agility, traction and overall price-to-value.

 Along the way, we’ll share the key features you need in a fly fishing wading boot.
 Plus, we’ll show you how to decide between felt soles or rubber soles on your wading boots.

-Before we dive in, it’s important to realize that the best wading boots are designed to be used with stockingfoot waders, which have thick neoprene booties that will take up space inside your wading boot.
+Before we dive in to our wading boot picks, you should know that the best wading boots are designed to be used with stockingfoot waders, which have thick neoprene booties that will take up space inside your wading boot.
 Consequently, what size wading boot should you get?
 Most manufacturers are now recommending that you choose a size one size up from your normal U.S. street shoe size.
-For instance, if you’re a size 12 in running shoes, for example, get a size 12 wading boot.
+For instance, if you’re a size 11, order a size 12 wading boot.
 This is how Simms, Orvis, Redington, and Korkers size wading boots — but not all do it this way.
 We recommend that you double-check the sizing charts as you buy online.

 But what if you don’t want to wear waders at all and you just want wade around in shorts on hot summer days in cool streams?
 Great question.
 We love hot summer fly fishing in just our wading boots.
 Here’s how you do it: You could size down, but the best way is to get a pair of neoprene socks, which will take up the extra space in your boot.

-You’re first consideration is deciding between traditional felt-soled wading boots and rubber-soled wading boots.
+Before you choose a pair of wading boots, you should first consider the question of traditional felt vs rubber soles.
 If you primarily fish in rivers and lakes in a state that has banned felt soles, you’re answer is simple: Choose rubber-soled wading boots.

 Which states have banned felt soles?
 Alaska, Maryland, Missouri, Nebraska, Rhode Island, and South Dakota.